Executive management team

 Upon promotion to Inspector in 2015, Superintendent Miln assumed command of the Professional Standards Unit and successfully navigated implementation of the newly forming provincial Independent Investigation Unit.
 He went on to spend three years in the Duty Office overseeing street operations for the Service.
 While in this role, Superintendent Miln also led the development of the WPS Academic and Research Partnerships Policy and Procedure.

-His most recent assignment was Inspector of Division 50 where he oversaw the Service’s speciality units, including the Critical Incident Command Group.
+His most recent assignment was Inspector of Division 50 where he oversaw the Service’s specialty units, including the Critical Incident Command Group.
 In March 2020, Superintendent Miln completed his Critical Incident Commander Certification at the Canadian Police College and currently serves as one of four WPS Incident Commanders.
 Concurrent to his role in Division 50, Superintendent Miln commanded and coordinated the Service’s security response for the Province of Manitoba’s COVID-19 Vaccine Implementation Task Force.

 Superintendent Miln is a past member of both the Canadian Association of Chiefs of Police and the Manitoba Association of Chiefs of Police serving on the Professional Standards Committee and the Tactical Advisory Committee respectively.